 An inconvenient Truth

-During 1984 the amino acid sequence of TFIIIA was determined by Donald Brown and Robert Roeder.
+During 1984 the amino acid sequence of TFIIIA was determined by Donald Brown and also by Robert Roeder.
 The author and Patrick Argos identified multiple cysteine and histidine (C2H2) motifs in the sequence.
-Each motif containing a likely DNA-binding alpha helix.
-Followed later in 1985 by Aaron Klug and Andrew McLachlan, who independently observed the same amino acid-motif.
-These motifs were predicted to be small folded units and named zinc fingers.
+Each motif containing a short DNA-binding alpha helix.
+In 1985 Aaron Klug and Andrew McLachlan independently observed the same amino acid-motif.
+These motifs were predicted to be small folded units containing zinc and were named zinc fingers.
+Several other zinc finger proteins were soon found in fruit flies by Alain Vincent.

-In 1986 J. Yun Tso found that six of the zinc fingers matched exons in the TFIIIA gene.
+In 1986 J. Yun Tso showed that six of the zinc fingers matched exons in the TFIIIA gene.
 Supporting the idea of minidomains or small folded units.
-A molecular model of a single zinc finger was proposed by Jeremy Berg in 1988.
-This polypeptide fold was soon shown to be correct by Min Lee in 1989.
-Then In 1992 Nikola Pavletich succeeded in solving a zinc finger-DNA structure at atomic resolution.
-Short alpha helices in zinc fingers bind to the major groove of DNA.
-Confirming earlier predictions.
-Finally in 2003 Duo Lu showed how some of the TFIIIA zinc fingers interact with 5S rRNA.
+A model of a single zinc finger was first proposed by Jeremy Berg in 1988.
+The predicted polypeptide fold was proved to be correct by Min Lee in 1989.
+Then in 1992 Nikola Pavletich succeeded in solving a zinc finger-DNA structure at atomic resolution.
+Short alpha helices in zinc fingers bind to nucleotide bases in the major groove of DNA.
+Confirming earlier predictions and models.
+In 1998 the author and Robert Nolte revealed more ways of binding to DNA.
+Finally in 2003 Duo Lu showed how three of TFIIIA zinc fingers interact with 5S rRNA.

-The discovery of zinc fingers did not result from an epic model-building effort like that of James Watson and Francis Crick in 1953.
-Zinc fingers were found in the amino acid sequence of TFIIIA.
-Their existence in TFIIIA was deduced from the remarkable pattern of sequence repeats.
-Similar motifs containing combinations of cysteines and histidines, which also bind zinc ions, have been discovered in a variety of proteins that control gene expression.
+The discovery of zinc fingers was not a result of model-building like that of James Watson and of Francis Crick in 1953.
+Zinc fingers were first identified in the amino acid sequence of TFIIIA.
+Their existence was deduced from the remarkable pattern of sequence repeats.
+Other motifs with cysteines and histidines, which also bind zinc ions, occur in a variety of proteins that control gene expression.

 “One finds that in the history of science almost every problem has been worked out by someone else”.
 Theodore von Kármán (1967) ii